SirenRes/newsfeed_asyncio/README.md

 Usage :

-Just copy & paste the URL link to the variable in RSSfeed.py that i specified there.
+Just copy & paste the URL link to the variable in RSSfeed.py that i specified there, save and close the file then run the config.py.